 All companies are now software companies.
-This stark reality, and fear of death, is why many organizations no longer view software development as a cost of doing business, but rather as a core competency and strategic imperative that defines the entire enterprise.
-It’s also why organizations around the world are embracing software supply chain management, which streamlines how you manage the software your applications depend upon.
+This stark reality, and fear of death, is why many organizations no longer view software development as a cost of doing business.
+It is now seen as a core competency and strategic imperative that defines the entire enterprise.
+It’s also why organizations around the world are embracing a new approach that streamlines how you manage the software your applications depend upon.

 The faster companies bring value to market, the more the market rewards them.
-Software supply chain management helps tear down walls between developers and security, rips out wasteful open source practices, and rewards collaboration at scale.
+Effective software supply chain management means tearing down walls between developers and security, rips out wasteful open source practices, and rewards collaboration at scale.

 Many organizations no longer view software development as a cost of doing business, but rather as a core competency.

 Enter open source development practices — a key component of software supply chains and modern software innovation.

 From the early days of computing, developers have understood that giving common tasks to a pre-designed system was a way to speed up engineering process and reduce production costs.
 This has only multiplied today with community-developed software parts, pre-built libraries, and third-party components.
 Open source components save companies time and money, improve quality, deliver business agility, and mitigate (some) business risk.